Coyote Gulch, Glen Canyon National Recreation Area Utah #76072or

 Central Wind River Range Backpacking

 Pronghorn and Dragon Head Peaks reflected in pond near Lee Lake, Bridger Wilderness.
-Wind River Range, WyomingPronghorn and Dragon Head Peaks Central Wind River Range #69141 Purchase
+Wind River Range, WyomingPronghorn and Dragon Head Peaks, Central Wind River Range #69141 Purchase

 The Wind River Range of Wyoming is a spectacular section of the Rocky Mountains.
 It contains 40 peaks over 13,000 feet, the largest glacier in the American Rockies, and over 1300 named lakes.
 All are spread over three wilderness areas.
-While not as well known as other destinations such as Grand Teton and Glacier National Parks, the range nonetheless attracts an increasing amount of backpackers, climbers, hunters, and fishermen.
+While not as well known as other destinations such as Grand Teton and Glacier National Parks, the range nonetheless attracts an increasing number of backpackers, climbers, hunters, and fishermen.

 While popular destinations in the Winds like Cirque of the Towers, Island Lake, and Titcomb Basin see the bulk of the crowds, much of the Winds remain nearly deserted.
 An extensive network of trails gives access to nearly every corner of the range, and off-trail travel is relatively straightforward.
 All of this offers outdoor enthusiasts a lifetime of wilderness adventures.